CTT - Compare Tree&Text for Windows — V1.0

 The remarks in this section apply both to Tree Mode and to Text Mode.

-With reference to the previous item, you may set a fixed name for the report file with the following command at the Windows prompt:
+Example.
+You may set a fixed name for the report file in the CTT_OPT environment variable:

 set ctt_opt=/l:d:\somedir\somefile.txt